14 Freelancer Jobs and How to Get Started

 Starting a freelance career can also be very affordable if you already possess the right tools and skills for the jobs you want.

-Cons of freelancing
+Risks of freelancing

 While there are many benefits to freelancing, you should also be aware of a few of its drawbacks.
-One of the biggest things to remember if you plan to take on freelancing full-time is that it will take time for you to generate enough clients and projects to obtain full-time pay.
+One of the biggest things to remember is that it will take time for you to generate enough clients and projects to obtain full-time pay.
+Also, your work stability and income can be inconsistent, depending on your field or skill level.

-Freelancers have to report their own taxes.
+Full-time freelancing does not come with any additional benefits paid for by a company, such as health care, since you are working independently.
+That also means freelancers have to report their own taxes.
 According to the IRS, self-employed individuals must file annual returns and make quarterly payments on estimated tax [3].

 If you’re serious about becoming a freelancer, don't let the drawbacks deter you.
 With confidence, dedication, and organizational skills, you can start your freelance journey.